e-picas/bash-library/ROADMAP.md

 ## TODO

--   skip the 'libhelp' option (which have no real meanin) to prefer the manpage
+-   skip the 'libhelp' option (which have no real meaning) to prefer the manpage
 -   the output of 'version' may follow GNU specs:

     GNU hello 2.3